 *This post was sponsored by Afloral.com.
 I received flowers in exchange for my post.
 Post contains affiliate links.
 All thoughts and opinions are my own.
 Please see my full disclosure policy for more details*

 It’s an extra special Friday here!
 I am SO excited to announce that I’ve partnered with Afloral.com to create some beautiful, EASY, and totally doable flower arrangements over the next 4 weeks!

-Y’all, I’m SO excited for these posts.
+Y’all, I’m SO excited about these posts.
 It’s been a long time coming.
-I’ve had some postpartum issues going on (not to get into too many detail there) and generally having 3 kids and being back at my “real” job has left me exhausted and without much of a creative drive.
+I’ve had some postpartum issues going on (not to get into too much detail there) and generally having 3 kids and being back at my “real” job has left me exhausted and without much of a creative drive.

 Roses immediately come to mind!
-You can definitely use roses in your decor year round.
-I’m thinking a deep red or burgundy for winter, pinks for spring and summer, yellow for fall.
-Or, choose white roses that can be used all year!
+You can definitely use roses in your decor year-round.
+I’m thinking of a deep red or burgundy for winter, pink for spring and summer, and yellow for fall.
+Choose white roses that can be used all year!